Coronavirus: China slams WHO's 'arrogance' over lab audit plan | DW | 22.07.2021

 Last week, Dr Tedros Adhanom Ghebreyesus, who leads the WHO, called for more access and transparency from China, as well as "raw data."

 The WHO said any inquiry must include a full audit of research laboratories "operating in the area of the initial human cases."
-First cases were identified in December 2019 in China's Wuhan, with proponents of the lab leak theory focusing on the Wuhan Institute of Virology as a possible origin point.
+First cases were identified in December 2019 in the Chinese city of Wuhan, with proponents of the lab leak theory focusing on the Wuhan Institute of Virology as a possible origin point.

 Chinese vice health minister Zeng Yixin slammed the plan as showing "disrespect for common sense and arrogance towards science."